mgatelabs/ImageReaderApp/README.md

 # ImageReaderApp
-Android application for speeding up TMR farming with FFBExecute.
+Android application for speeding up processing with FFBExecute.

+# Is it needed?

+Yes, FFBExecute has been re-written to explicitly need this in order to execute correctly over a Wi-Fi connection.

 # What does it do?

 This app sits in the background listening on port 8080 for the following commands:

-## Is it needed?

-Technically, the helper is not needed, but without the helper, it will take typically 2 seconds to grab the screen.
-With the helper, it can grab the screen in under 0.25 seconds.

 ## /setup
 Push configuration details over to the app